mehulagg/gitlab/doc/development/fe_guide/graphql.md

 ### Working on GraphQL-based features when frontend and backend are not in sync

-Any feature that requires GraphQL queries/mutations to be created or updated should be carfully planned with backend counterparts in order to settle on a schema that satifies both client- and server-side requirements and that will let both departments start implementing their parts without blocking each other.
+Any feature that requires GraphQL queries/mutations to be created or updated should be carefully planned with backend counterparts in order to settle on a schema that satisfies both client-side and server-side requirements and that will let both departments start implementing their parts without blocking each other.